Step 3: Solutions

-Determine who or what is causing the issue
+Identify who is causing the issue

 Contact those responsible

-You can also send a templated letter if you are uncomfortable speaking to them or if you have spoken to them and it has not worked.
+You can also send a letter if you are uncomfortable speaking to them or if you have spoken to them and it has not worked.

 Here is where to direct the letters: